 The following notes are compiled from the most frequent reviews from verified purchasers at Amazon.

 The DeBuyer Mineral B gets top marks from happy shoppers for its outstanding cooking performance, high-quality construction materials, and artisanal craftsmanship.

-It shows particular brilliance in the areas of fast and high heat conductivity and beautifully seals, sears, and brown proteins like steak, scallops, crab cakes, and cuts of fish.
+It shows particular brilliance in the areas of fast and high heat conductivity, and beautifully seals, sears, and browns proteins like steak, scallops, crab cakes, and cuts of fish.
 And deglazing a fond is easy as well, producing lovely, rich reductions.